Rio family buries girl killed by stray bullet; police blamed

 Several hundred people attended the funeral of Ágatha Sales Félix, who died Friday after she was shot in the back while riding in a van in the Complexo do Alemao slum.

 Some mourners carried a large banner that said “Stop killing us,” a reference to growing concern about the increasing use of lethal force by Brazilian police.

+Ailton Félix, the anguished grandfather of the girl, said she was carrying a backpack when she was shot.

+“Do you know what was inside that backpack?” he said.
+“A pencil, a notebook, a pencil sharpener, a book.”
-Authorities defend their hardline tactics, saying they have contributed to a reduction in violent crime.

-The death of the girl shocked many Brazilians, even though they are accustomed to high levels of violence in their society.
+Authorities defend the hardline tactics of police, saying they have contributed to a reduction in violent crime.
+Still, the death of Félix shocked many Brazilians, even though they are accustomed to high levels of violence in their society.

 Justice Minister Sérgio Moro said the government has been working hard to reduce killings and “prevent such events from recurring.”